Philip Vickers Fithian

-Philip Vickers Fithian (1747–1776) was a peripatetic American tutor, best known for his journals and letters of 1773 to 1774 when he tutored at a Virginia plantation.
+Philip Vickers Fithian (1747–1776) was a peripatetic American tutor, best known for his journals and letters from 1773 to 1774 when he tutored at a Virginia plantation.

 Biography

 Philip Fithian was born in Greenwich Township, Cumberland County, New Jersey, in 1747.
 His parents, Joseph and Hannah (Vickers) Fithian, were Delaware Valley grain growers.
-As the eldest of seven children, Fithian was destined to inherit the family farm and spend the rest of his life working it in the way that Joseph had taught him.
+As the eldest of seven children, Fithian was destined to inherit the family farm and spend the rest of his life working it as Joseph had taught him.
 A lifelong Presbyterian, Fithian had a conversion experience during a local evangelical revival in 1766.
 The experience led him to consider a career as a Presbyterian clergyman.
-After convincing his father of the values of an advanced education, he enrolled at the local Presbyterian academy run by Deerfield Presbyterian minister Enoch Green.
+After convincing his father of the value of an advanced education, he enrolled at the local Presbyterian academy run by Deerfield Presbyterian minister Enoch Green.

-At the age of twenty-three Fithian left his home in Cohansey, New Jersey, to go to the College of New Jersey in Princeton.
+At age twenty-three, Fithian left his home in Cohansey, New Jersey, to go to Princeton's College of New Jersey.
 He spent two years at Princeton and graduated in 1772.
 During his final year of studies, both of Fithian's parents died (the cause of death is unknown), leaving him to care for his six siblings.
 Fithian returned home to do advanced ministerial studies with Green at Deerfield rather than accept an invitation from College of New Jersey president John Witherspoon to stay and study with him at Princeton.

-After a year at home and at the advice of Witherspoon, Fithian decided to postpone his ministerial ordination in order to accept a position as a tutor to the family of Robert Carter III at his "Nomini Hall" plantation on the Northern Neck of Virginia.
+After a year at home and at Witherspoon's advice, Fithian postponed his ministerial ordination to accept a position as a tutor to the family of Robert Carter III at his "Nomini Hall" plantation on the Northern Neck of Virginia.
 During his trip to Virginia, Fithian recorded the famous diary that today serves as one of our most valuable sources on early Virginia life.
 His diary offers his observations on Virginia's slavery, plantation life, education, entertainment, and religion.

-In 1775 and 1776 Fithian was sent to the Shenandoah Valley in Virginia and the Susquehanna River Valley in Pennsylvania as a missionary to the Scots-Irish Presbyterian settlements in the region.
+In 1775 and 1776, Fithian was sent to the Shenandoah Valley in Virginia and the Susquehanna River Valley in Pennsylvania as a missionary to the Scots-Irish Presbyterian settlements in the region.
 On October 25, 1775, Philip married Elizabeth Beatty, the daughter of noted Presbyterian clergyman Charles Beatty.
-Shortly after his wedding he completed his missionary tour of the backcountry and then joined a New Jersey state militia regiment as a chaplain.
-Fithian witnessed the Battle of Long Island and the Battle of Harlem Heights before he died near Fort Washington on 9 October 1776 of camp fever.
+Shortly after his wedding, he completed his missionary tour of the backcountry and then joined a New Jersey state militia regiment as a chaplain.
+Fithian witnessed the Battle of Long Island and the Battle of Harlem Heights before he died of camp fever near Fort Washington on 9 October 1776.

-Fithian was highly critical of the harsh treatment of African-American slaves by many Virginia plantation owners.
+Fithian was highly critical of the harsh treatment of enslaved African-Аmericans by many Virginia plantation owners.